David-Else/dependency-heaven-typescript/README.md

 # Dependency Heaven Typescript

+Bundle, test, lint and format TypeScript with only Deno and esbuild.
+No Node needed!

-You only need two executable files to write TypeScript for the browser: Deno and esbuild.
+You only need two executable files to write TypeScript for the browser: [Deno](https://deno.land/) and [esbuild](https://esbuild.github.io/).

 - Remember Deno needs file extensions, for example;